SahilBShah/pinetree-evolution/README.md

 ## Next steps

 Some next steps we have planned to expand the simulator's functionality are:
 1. Implementing a swapping genes function so that each gene combination does not have to be simulated.
+(Currently in development and located in the gene_swaps branch)
 2. Convert into a package for ease of access.